armstonj/pylidar-tls-canopy/README.md

 # riegl-tls-canopy

-This is a lite version of [pylidar canopy tools](http://www.pylidar.org/en/latest/commandline_canopy.html) specifically for proprietary format TLS data files from RIEGL VZ series instruments.
+This is a lite version of [pylidar canopy tools](http://www.pylidar.org/en/latest/commandline_canopy.html) specifically for gap probability modeling using data acquired by RIEGL VZ series and [LEAF](https://www.sensingsystems.com.au/) instruments.

 The use of RIEGL proprietary formats require the environment variables RIVLIB_ROOT and RDBLIB_ROOT to be set to the root directory of your RiVLIB and RDBLib installations, respectively, before building.